 There are a number of criteria to help in the choice of a distribution, some of which have already been mentioned in Section 1.2.3.
 Depending on your project, you may also have other criteria not discussed here.
 In any case, if you choose commercial distributions, make sure you have clear answers to your questions from the distribution vendor when you evaluate his product.
 As in any situation, if you ask broad questions, you will get broad answers.
 Use detailed questions and expect detailed answers.
 Unclear answers to precise questions are usually a sign that something is amiss.
-If, however, you choose an open source distribution,^[8] make sure you have as much information as possible about it.
+If, however, you choose an open source distribution, make sure you have as much information as possible about it.
 The difference between choosing an open source distribution and a commercial distribution is the way you obtain answers to your questions about the distribution.
-Whereas the commercial distribution vendor will provide you with answers to your questions about an open source distribution on your own.
+Whereas the commercial distribution vendor will provide you with answers to your questions about his product, you may have to look for the answers to those same questions about an open source distribution on your own.